Samarkand: Karakhanid (Ilek-Khanid) period (11th–12th centuries)

-After the fall of the Samanids state in 999, it was replaced by the Qarakhanid State, where the Turkic Qarakhanid dynasty ruled.
-After the state of the Qarakhanids split into two parts, Samarkand became a part of the West Karakhanid Khaganate and from 1040 to 1212 was its capital.
+After the fall of the Samanid state in 999, it was replaced by the Qarakhanid state, ruled by the Turkic Qarakhanid dynasty.
+After the state of the Qarakhanids split into two parts, Samarkand became a part of the West Karakhanid Khaganate, and from 1040 to 1212 was its capital.
 The founder of the Western Qarakhanid Khaganate was Ibrahim Tamgach Khan (1040–1068).
-For the first time, he built a madrasah in Samarkand with state funds and supported the development of culture in the region.
-During his reign, a public hospital (bemoristan) and a madrasah were established in Samarkand, where medicine was also taught.
+For the first time, he built a madrasa in Samarkand with state funds and supported the development of culture in the region.
+During his reign, a public hospital (bemoristan) and a madrasa were established in Samarkand, where medicine was also taught.